Yogui79/IntexPureSpa/README.md

     -   [Download](src/Tools/SearchNetworkId/) the network id detection code
     -   Write then channel (in Hexadecimal) you note befor here
 	```
-	uint8_t Channel =0x37;
+	uint8_t Channel =yourchanel; //(for example 0x37)
 	```
     -   Upload the code to your ESP32 or Arduino
     -   Look at the LC12s LED, when you use the right channel it will flash fast see the [video](Docs/Video/RightChannel.mp4).
 If the LED doesn't flash try some channel befor and/or after until the LED flash.
-If the LED doen't flash her you will not be able to fin a network id.
+If the LED doen't flash her you will not be able to find a network id.
     -   Download [PuTTY](https://www.putty.org/) and configure it to [log serial port inside a file](https://www.eye4software.com/hydromagic/documentation/articles-and-howtos/serial-port-logging/) under Linux you can also use [grabserial](https://elinux.org/Grabserial).
 Of course you can use other tool wo are able to save serial comunication inside a file.
 With the Arduino Serial Monitor I make bad experiance when he is open 36 hours.
     -   Uncomment following line
 	```